 *The Blue Pool is currently closed until further notice*

 There are two main ways to explore the Blue Pool.
-Both trails offer excellent views of the pool itself as well as interesting trails on which to spot wildlife.
+Both trails offer excellent views of the pool itself, as well as interesting trails along which to spot wildlife.

 The Green Route meanders through the trees and around the base of the pool and includes some steps and uneven ground.